Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in a spike cluster 6 to 18 inches long of purple to pinkish flower heads.
-Each flower head is about 1 inch across and made up of 25 to 40 star-shaped disk flowers with a long stringy style emerging from the center.
-The flower heads may be stalked but tend to be stalkless.
+[photo of flowers] Flowers are in a spike-like cluster 6 to 18 inches long of purple to pink flower heads.
+Each flower head is about 1 inch across and made up of 25 to 40 star-shaped disk flowers with a long stringy divided style emerging from the center.
+The flower heads may be very short stalked but tend to be stalkless.
 Flowers bloom from the top of the plant down.

 [photo of bracts] The bracts are rounded; the edges fold inward and have jagged edges.
 The bract color is green or tinged with purple.

-[photo of leaves] Leaves are narrow and blade-like with a prominent central vein and pointed tip, becoming progressively smaller as they ascend the stem.
-Leaves at the base of the plant are up to 12 inches long, less grass-like in shape and have long leaf stems; those farther up the plant have no leaf stem and average about 3 inches long.
+[photo of leaves] Stem leaves are narrow and blade-like with a prominent central vein and pointed tip, averaging about 3 inches long.
+Basal and lower stem leaves, which usually wither away by flowering time, are up to 12 inches long, less grass-like in shape and are long stalked, becoming smaller, narrower and stalkless as they ascend the stem.
 Leaves have a rough texture from short stiff hairs.
-Attachment is alternate, but are crowded on the stem so may appear to be whorled.
+Attachment is alternate, but can be crowded on the stem so may appear to be whorled.
 The main stem is ridged and is also rough from short stiff hairs, but may become smooth with age.
-Stem color is green or dark red.
+Stem color is green or purplish

 Notes:

-There are multiple species of Blazing Star native to Minnesota and the easiest way to tell them apart is by the bracts.
-Rough Blazing Star has round bracts with fringed edges that curl or fold in.
+There are 5 species of Blazing Star native to Minnesota and one relatively easy way to tell similar species apart is by the floral bracts.
+Rough Blazing Star has round bracts with fringed edges that curl or fold in, and its flower heads have little or no stalk.
+Most similar is Northern Plains Blazing Star (Liatris ligulistylis), which has longer stalked flower heads and has a preference for moister conditions.

 • Shop for native seeds and plants at PrairieMoon.com!